meetuparchive/meetup-web-components/README.md

 ## Releases

-This package uses semver versioning to tag releases, although the patch version is determined exclusively by the Travis build number for pushes to `master`.
+This package uses semver versioning to tag releases, although the patch version is determined exclusively by the Travis build number for pushes to `main`.
 Major and minor versions are hard-coded into the [Makefile](Makefile#L2).

-Manual pushes to `master` and PR merges to master will be built by Travis, and will kick off the yarn publish routine.
+Manual pushes to `main` and PR merges to main will be built by Travis, and will kick off the yarn publish routine.
 The currently-published version of the package is shown on the repo homepage on GitHub in a badge at the top of the README.